Current STudents

 How to Ensure Your Child’s Progress Once Enrolled

-• If you have any homework-related questions or concerns, please ‘Reply All’ (NOT ‘Reply’) to the latest performance report email and we will make sure your query gets addressed in a timely manner.
+• If you have homework-related questions or concerns, ‘Reply All’ (NOT ‘Reply’) to the latest performance report email, and we will address your query promptly.
 We strive to respond to all queries within 1 business day.
-Alternatively, you may also call us at 1-844-628-4243 extension 2.
+Alternatively, you may also call us at 1-844-628-4243.

 • The sessions will end at 8:00 pm EST sharp so you are encouraged to join early.